alexbfree/thesis/src/chapter-9.md

 ### The Battle at The Seams {#9.4.2}

 We can also take this idea further through the idea of _adversarial design_ [@disalvo2012] which advocated using design processes to challenge the status quo.
 To understand how to gain traction here and carry out _design after design_ [@storni2014], it is important to understand the concept of _**seams**_, how they can be exploited, and the risks of losing them.
 This concept is explained in Principle 12.

+<span class="editnote">Explain adversarial design properly at the approach where I talk about this. make a better relationship/positioning HDR vs adversarial design. notes: Better situate the relationship between HDR and adversarial design. is it an activist orientation to data relations (adversarial design) – not necessarily?
+It can flag inadequacies in governance and call for systemic change by getting copy of data – exercise rights but also, it needs to attend to what design can achieve and role of designers.
+Need to better orientate relationship between HDI and adversarial design. reference design after design, designing for appropriation and right to fair programs.
+Add Just Eat project with students as example of adversarial design.</span>

 <span class="editnote">Add ref to Principle 12 here</span>